 I had half a lunch period to cram for the quiz, which was always 3 open ended questions presented on mimeo paper, the letters blurred, blue and fragrant.
 I had no time to study, so I did the next best thing: I memorized the entire chapter.
 It was a short one.
 Mr. Hart wrote on my quiz “A++!!
 The best performance by a student ever!”

 It was an effusive compliment, rare for this wrestling coach of few words, and I felt guilty, since my score did not reflect learning but just my weird memory glitch.
 Even at 15, I knew the difference.
 So I stayed after class one day to confess.
-Mr. Hart must have raised an interior eyebrow to see me pausing in front of his desk, so obviously uncomfortable.
+Mr. Hart must have raised an interior eyebrow to see me pausing in front of his desk, looking so uncomfortable.
 But he was a subtle man, and he did nothing outwardly to make me more nervous than I obviously was.

 “What can I do for you?” is the perfect thing for a teacher to stay to a student.